Interesting Facts About Costa Rica

 Costa Rica, is also known as the “Central American Switzerland”.
 Costa Rica is renowned for its breathtaking landscapes, rich biodiversity, and vibrant culture.
 We are a beacon of freedom and liberty for the world.
 Not only do we not have an army but we are also the oldest democracy in Latin America.
 Despite its small size, this country has a wealth of interesting aspects that make it stand out on the global stage.
 Here are several fun facts about Costa Rica that capture its essence:

-• The Juan Santa María International Airport is named after a Costa Rican young man, who volunteered to burn down a Fort called “El Mesón”, in Rivas Nicaragua, during a war at the turn of the last century.
+- The Juan Santa María International Airport is named after a Costa Rican young man, who volunteered to burn down a Fort called “El Mesón”, in Rivas Nicaragua, during a war at the turn of the last century.
+A national holiday in Costa Rica is dedicated to him.

 More interesting facts about Costa Rica: